Middle East

 Yemen unveils its new electronic visa website

-Yemen takes a major step forward with the official launch of an electronic visa system (e-Visa), designed to facilitate entry for foreign travelers, whether tourists or professionals.
-This e-Visa project has been under study since 2021 (our previous article), and has been in force since June 2025.
-A single portal for online applications ...
+Yemen takes a major step forward with the official launch of an electronic visa system (e-Visa), designed to facilitate the entry of foreign travelers, whether tourists or professionals.
+The e-Visa project has been under study since 2021, and has been in force since June 2025.
+A single portal for online applications The ...
 Read the article

 Kuwait modernizes its entry formalities with a new electronic visa